UK flagship fusion machine’s next phase of cutting-edge research

 • Research directly supports design of STEP Fusion power plant and UK’s clean energy mission

-The UK Atomic Energy Authority’s (UKAEA) flagship fusion machine has launched its fifth scientific campaign to begin fusion experiments that will help develop the UK’s first fusion power plant.
+UKAEA’s flagship fusion machine has launched its fifth scientific campaign.
+It begins fusion experiments that will help develop the UK’s first fusion power plant.

-The Mega Amp Spherical Tokamak (MAST) Upgrade’s latest campaign will run for six months with more than 200 researchers – from more than 40 global research institutions – conducting 950 plasma ‘pulses’, advancing our knowledge and understanding of spherical tokamak plasmas.
+The Mega Amp Spherical Tokamak (MAST) Upgrade’s latest campaign will run for 6 months.
+Over 200 researchers from more than 40 global research institutions will conduct 950 plasma ‘pulses’.
+This will advance our knowledge and understanding of spherical tokamak plasmas.
 A pulse refers to the duration a plasma is confined within a fusion machine’s inner vessel.

-MAST Upgrade will receive significant enhancements to expand its capabilities and support the design of STEP Fusion, a programme to build the UK’s first prototype fusion power plant.
-A new Electron Bernstein Wave heating system – the same technology planned for STEP – will be installed in 2026, allowing scientists to replicate STEP-like methods for heating the plasma.
-Two additional neutral beam injectors will be added in 2026–2027, doubling the machine’s heating power.
+MAST Upgrade will receive significant enhancements to expand its capabilities.
+This will support the design of STEP Fusion, a programme to build the UK’s first prototype fusion power plant.
+A new Electron Bernstein Wave heating system is the same technology planned for STEP.
+It is due for installation in 2026.
+This will allow scientists to replicate STEP-like methods for heating the plasma.
+Two additional neutral beam injectors will be added in 2026 to 2027.
+This will double the machine’s heating power.
 The coupling of power (EBW and Neutral Beams) will be the first time these heating systems have worked together in a spherical tokamak.

 This campaign will allow us to build on the world-first achievements from the previous scientific campaign.
 We’ve had significant interest globally for experiments on MAST Upgrade illustrating the fantastic collaboration effort in fusion research.
 Over the coming months, we hope to push further the boundaries of what’s possible in spherical tokamak science.